gofullstack/gearman-node/README.md

 If `background` is set to `true`, the job is detached after the `create` event and no further events are emitted.

+#### client.getJobStatus(handle, [callback])

+Works the same as `job.getStatus` but takes a job handle (assigned previously by the server for a job submitted with `background: true` and executes a callback taking an object with status information.

 ### gearman.Job

 An object representing a job that has been submitted. `gearman.Job` instances are EventEmitters with the these events: